 (Chronic) headache and jaw pain on one side

-Chronic tension in the neck, shoulders and jaw can also lead to a combination of headache and jaw pain on 1 side.
+Chronic tension in neck, shoulders and jaw can also lead to a combination of headache and jaw pain on 1 side.
 This is often caused by incorrect posture, teeth grinding or prolonged stress.
 Consequently, people often suffer from the same, recurring symptoms on a regular basis.
 These can be symmetrical (on both sides of the head and jaw), but if there is a slight imbalance, there is much more pressure on one particular side.
 When the jaw muscles on one side become overloaded, for example by frequent clenching of teeth, this can logically lead to headache and jaw pain on 1 side again.
 So the pain manifests itself on one side, but it is important to actually look at the whole body (not just the left or right side) and restore balance to the body.

-How can a chiropractor help with jaw pain?
+How can a chiropractor help with this?

 A chiropractor specialises in detecting and correcting blockages in the nervous system.
 Jaw pain naturally involves the jaw joint, but often the role of the spine - especially the cervical vertebrae - is forgotten.
 At the initial consultation, we examine the movement of your jaw and the alignment of your neck and skull.
 Disruption in the cervical vertebrae can irritate nerves running to the jaw joint, causing jaw pain.
 The chiropractor performs gentle, targeted adjustments aimed at restoring the natural movement of the spine and jaw joint.
 By clearing blockages in the nervous system, your body can once again send the right signals through the nerves.
 This relieves pressure on your jaw and muscles, and allows the body to regain balance.
 Besides chiropractic adjustments, a chiropractor will also give lifestyle advice (if required).
 Among other things, a chiropractor can advise you on optimal sleeping posture, stress reduction or breathing techniques.
 Indeed, all these lifestyle factors can make a positive contribution to reducing jaw pain